 A new report from the global B Corporation puts a timely focus on this push for sustainability and the risk of stagnation if the needs and inputs of all businesses are not included.
 It shows how much engaged businesses have already achieved, and points to the areas that need the most acceleration if we are to achieve a more equitable and inclusive economy by 2030.

-How Businesses Are Engaging, Performing & Improving on the Sustainable Development Goals: Key Insights from the SDG Action Manager (https://bcorporation.net/sdg-insights-report-2021) includes input from over 1700 global companies who have actively used the B-Lab’s SDG Action Manager and SDG modules as part of their sustainability journey.
+Looking at the Key Insights report from SDG Action Manager which includes input from over 1700 global companies who have actively used the tools as part of their sustainability journey it is clear there are a number of insights to takeaway.

 “At the same time, the challenges the world is facing are compounding, meaning business performance towards achieving the SDGs is falling further and further behind.
 With less than a decade to achieve them, it’s necessary to course correct, and business must play an essential role in accelerating progress.”

-Of course, this report analyses those companies who are already engaged, but it highlights some important trends relevant for all.
-It also reminds us that, whether measured or not, all companies already have both positive and negative impacts on the SDGs.
+This report analyses companies who are already engaged, but it highlights some important trends relevant for all.
+It also reminds us that, whether measured or not, all companies are already having both positive and negative impacts on the SDGs.

-· The report tracks contributions across all SDGs, and particularly on SDG 5: Gender Equity and SDG 13: Climate Action as the clearest to track against externally available data and metrics.
+SDG 5: Gender Equity and SDG 13: Climate Action are the clearest to track against externally available data and metrics.

 We can see that companies ARE making a difference, but that even for the most engaged this is not yet strategic and transformative.